robertorcosta/azure-docs.pt-br/articles/azure-sql/database/service-tiers-vcore.md

 #### <a name="azure-offer-types-supported-by-m-series"></a>Tipos de oferta do Azure com suporte da série M

-Para acessar a série M, a assinatura deve ser um tipo de oferta paga, incluindo pré-pago ou Enterprise Agreement (EA).
+Para acessar a série M, a assinatura deve ser um tipo de oferta paga, incluindo pré-pago ou Contrato Enterprise (EA).
 Para obter uma lista completa dos tipos de oferta do Azure com suporte da série M, consulte [ofertas atuais sem limites de gastos](https://azure.microsoft.com/support/legal/offer-details).

 <!--
 To enable M-series hardware for a subscription and region, a support request must be opened.
 The subscription must be a paid offer type including Pay-As-You-Go or Enterprise Agreement (EA).
 If the support request is approved, then the selection and provisioning experience of M-series follows the same pattern as for other hardware generations.
 For regions where M-series is available, see [M-series availability](#m-series).